maxymkuz/Sports-predictor/README.md

   "status": 200
 }
 ```
-> Notice that
+> Notice that coefficients became lower, which means that the player would
+> benefit less from a placed bet

 <a name="example"></a>
 #### Example code snippet for developing websites
-The following code is placed in [example.py](https://github.com/maxymkuz/Sports-predictor/blob/master/API/examole.py)
+The following code can be found in [example.py](https://github.com/maxymkuz/Sports-predictor/blob/master/API/examole.py)
 ```python3
 import requests